What is a piping & instrumentation diagram and how can I quickly create one without errors?

-The piping & instrumentation diagram (P&ID) is a highly important document for process plant design.
+The piping & instrumentation diagram is a highly important document for process plant design.
 Despite its simplicity, it contains a wide-range of detailed design information.
-But what exactly is behind a P&ID?
+But what exactly is behind a piping & instrumentation diagram?

 What is a Piping & Instrumentation Diagram?

-Piping & instrumentation diagrams (P&IDs) are used to schematically represent a design, and are usually created before any physical equipment design or layout takes place.
+A Piping & instrumentation diagram is the basis for pipework design.
+Piping & instrumentation diagrams are used to schematically represent a design, and are usually created before any physical equipment design or layout takes place.
 All of the equipment and instrumentation required for a process is depicted using symbols, and any interconnecting pipework is represented using simple lines.
-P&IDs contain a considerable amount of detailed information about the design such as equipment tags, line labels, bore sizes, quantities and connectivity.
+Piping & instrumentation diagrams contain a considerable amount of detailed information about the design such as equipment tags, line labels, bore sizes, quantities and connectivity.
 But how can so much information be accommodated within such a simple diagram?

 Making processes visible